francamps/data-data-workshop/Exercise1/README.md

 ========================

 ![The sun](http://cdn0.techly.com.au/wp-content/uploads/2015/08/tumblr_nr2569nqX01qze3hdo1_r2_500.gif)
+(_I am unable to find the author of this gif, if you know her/him, let me know so I can credit_)

 Here we will play with some downloaded data.
 We will work with a JSON file with some weather and geographical data from [Open Weather Map](http://www.openweathermap.org/current) and we will build a visualization of the time at which the sun rises in 5 cities around the world.